-In the Great Rate program, income limits vary by county and by household size.
-The lowest household income rates, which occur in the rural non-metro counties, are \$50,300 for a household of one or two persons and \$57,800 for a household of three or more persons.
-The highest household income rates occur in Nashville MSA counties and are \$61,500 for households of one or two persons, and \$70,800 for households of three or more persons.
-Acquisition cost limits are \$172,632 for all counties except those in the Nashville MSA, where the limit is \$226,100.
+In the Great Rate program, the interest rate as of March 30, 2007 is 5.4%.
+Income limits vary by county and by household size.
+The lowest household income rates, which occur in the rural non-metro counties, are \$51,200 for a household of one or two persons and \$58,880 for a household of three or more persons.
+The highest household income rates occur in Nashville MSA counties and are \$61,600 for households of one or two persons, and \$70,840 for households of three or more persons.
+Acquisition cost limits are \$200,160 for all counties except those in the Nashville MSA, where the limit is \$226,100.
 Income and acquisition cost limits are subject to change.
+In addition, homebuyer education is not required for this program.